Junker family papers

 Also in Eric Junker family collection

 The collection consists of a wimpel, documents, and photographs related to experiences of Erich (later Eric) Junker, his parents Fred and Betty, and brother Herbert, originally of Aschaffenburg, Germany, who immigrated to the United States in 1936-1937, as a result of anti-Semitism in Germany.

-White wimpel with a multi-colored painted inscription created for Erich Junker, and brought with the family when they left Aschaffenburg, Germany, for the United States in July 1937, and displayed at Eric's funeral in 2012.
+White wimpel (or Torah binder) with a multi-colored, painted inscription created for Eric Junker.
+It was brought with the family when they left Aschaffenburg, Germany, for the United States in July 1937, and displayed at Eric's funeral in 2012.
 A wimpel is used as a binder to keep a Torah scroll tightly wound when not in use.
-It was a German custom to make a wimpel from the swaddling cloth used at the circumcision ceremony [brit malah] performed when a male infant was eight days old.
-The cloth was usually hand decorated by the mother or another close family member.
-This wimpel was Erich's and has a handpainted design, so the presumption is that it was used at his brit malah in 1935.
-It was also displayed at Erich's funeral in 2012.
+It was a German custom to make a wimpel from the swaddling cloth used at the circumcision ceremony (brit malah), which was performed when a male infant was eight days old.
+The cloth was usually hand-decorated by the mother or another close family member.
 After the Nazi regime took power in 1933, authorities quickly began suppressing the rights and personal freedoms of Jews, and boycotting their businesses.
 Eric's father, Fred, traveled alone to the United States in November 1936.
 After getting settled in Philadelphia, Fred brought his family over as well.
 Eric, his brother, Herbert, their mother, Betty, and their grandmother, Martha Keller, arrived in July 1937.
 Eric’s sister, Lillian, was born in 1939.
 Later on, in 1955, Eric became a naturalized US citizen.